-Subscribe to support James's work and read subscriber-only content.
+Subscribe to James to support their work and read subscriber-only content.

 James Van Pelt fell in love with Zenna Henderson, Ray Bradbury, Ursula le Guin, Robert Heinlein, Anne McCaffrey and a host of others when he started reading.
 In elementary school, he told his mom he wanted to grow up to be a Ray Bradbury, like Bradbury was a job instead of a person.
 His work has appeared in Asimov's, Analog, Clarkesworld and many other venues.
 Stories have been reprinted in Year's Best anthologies and gathered in five of his collections.
 He has been a finalist for the Nebula, the Sturgeon Award, and the John W. Campbell Award for Best New Writer.
 He recently retired from teaching high school English (37 years), to write full time.